Home •

 The EU Commission will also publish the name of the legal person receiving penalties, including the date of their final judgement, a summary of the activities that they have configured on the EUDR, and the nature and amount of the penalty imposed.

 This final point will create major reputation damages for companies that do not comply with the EUDR.
-The EUDR is much more stringent than other similar regulations, like the CSR
+The EUDR is much more stringent than other similar regulations, like the CSRD.

 Ensuring EUDR Compliance With Prewave